CiscoDevNet/ansible-aci/README.md

 ## Optimizing Playbooks

-To find out more about a number options available to optimize the execution of playbooks, please refer to this documentation, [Optimizing Playbooks](docs/optimizing.md).
+To find out more about optimizing playbook execution, please refer to the [Optimizing Playbooks](docs/optimizing.md) documentation.

 ## Update